DevShel/microsoft-workshop/README.md

+# Context

+This project was specifically built for the BMSD workshop.
+As Co-Executive Director at Hack4Impact-UMD, they ask me to build this workshop.
+It provides a hands-on opportunity for students to experience full-stack development with modern technologies in a controlled, standardized environment.

-# Follow Along With The Slides
+# Follow Along With The Slides — "Software Development in the Age of AI"

 This workshop was administered using [this slide deck](https://docs.google.com/presentation/d/1i411kl-3xVSfNLtZqIhWnhERsHeoETHpdGRYhkIJfgc/edit?usp=sharing).
 Make sure to follow along with it starting at slide 10 — "Hands-on Development"!

 # Hack4Impact-UMD Minority Student Day Workshop

 This repository contains a simple web application designed for the Blacks at Microsoft Minority Student Day (BMSD) workshop.
-This workshop was created to bridge the digital divide and empower underrepresented students in STEAM fields.
+This workshop was created to teach underrepresented students in STEAM fields the role of AI in modern software development.
 The application is meant to run on a Windows 11 machine.

 ## About BMSD